delightedcat/delightedcat.net/README.md

 # bottledlactose.net

-The official DelightedCat home page.
+This repository contains the static source files for the DelightedCat home page.

+The website is hosted at [bottledlactose.net](https://www.bottledlactose.net).

 ## License

-MIT license
+Although you are allowed to download this repository and contribute to it, it is forbidden to host the source files on a publicly accessible location under your own name.

-Use of any of the icons and/or images claiming they are your own is not allowed.
-You are obligated to mention they are property of DelightedCat and/or bottledlactose including a link to this repository.
+You nust attribute the website and/or any icons or images used to DelightedCat and/or bottledlactose including a link to this repository when using any of the icon and/or image files.